Home Care vs Home Health: What's the Difference in SW Fort Worth/Burleson TX

 When evaluating agencies in the Burleson, SW Fort Worth, and Lake Granbury area, ask these questions regardless of which service type you need:

 - Is care supervised by a Registered Nurse?
 RN oversight of care plans is a clinical differentiator, especially for clients with complex medical histories.
+Under an RN-led model, care plans are developed by Registered Nurses and carried out by CNAs, HHAs, and LVNs under direct supervision.

 - Can the agency provide both skilled and non-skilled care?
 Coordination between the two services matters enormously during transitions from acute care to home.